 In the beginning was the Word, and the Word was with God, and the Word was God.
-He was in the beginning with God.
-All things were made through Him, and without Him was not any thing made that was made.
+The same was in the beginning with God.
+All things were made by Him; and without Him was not any thing made that was made.
 (John 1:1-3)